Categories

 We all want good coffee.

 Traditionally, there are a handful established coffee roasters in the Netherlands who have been producing specialty coffee since it wasn’t called specialty coffee.
-These are oldskool roasters who’ve always been on the lookout for great green beans and who know how to source these beans and treat them well.
+These are oldskool roasters who’ve always been on the lookout for great green beans, source great coffee farmers and who know how to source these beans and treat them well.
 In my opinion, these are:

-They are sometimes pretty large scale roasters already, roasting every single day to keep production and delivery going.
-But some are small artisan roasters, roasting green coffee beans to order once or twice a week.
+Some are pretty large scale roasters already, roasting dozens kilos of coffee every single day to keep production and delivery going.
+But others are small, artisan roasters, roasting green coffee beans to order once or twice a week.

-I’ve had excellent coffee beans from all of these sources, but two that stand out for me and who’s taste I can still recall are:
+I’ve had excellent coffee beans from all of these sources, but three that stand out for me and who’s taste I can still recall are:

 #1 Giraffe